Dark Stars and Gravitational Waves: Topical Review: Methodology of data analysis

 \subsection{Matched filtering}

 The data analysis aims to extract the source properties, such as the masses, spins, and locations of the binary compact objects, from the observed strain data.
-Also, we need to prepare some mock strain data for the overhead training of the data analysis algorithm.
-In general, a strain data $\vec{d}(t)$ can be decomposed as following,
+Also, we need to prepare some mock strain data for the overhead training of the data analysis algorithm. {Now we denote the time series strain data by $\bm{d}(t) = \{d_i\}$, which uniformly sammpled at times $t_i$, instead of $y$ in the GW data analysis.} In general, a strain data $\bm{d}(t)$ can be decomposed as following,

-where $\vec{n}(t)$ is the intrinsic detector's noise, which contaminates the intrinsic/theoretical strain $\vec{h}_{\vec{\theta}}(t)$ from the sources in the strain/mock data.
-We usually assume $\vec{n}(t)$ is a stationary Gaussian noise, though the deviation from this assumption is expected but shall be controllable.
-With such an assumption, one should fit the best fit of $\vec{d}(t)- \vec{h}_{\vec{\theta}}(t)$ to a Gaussian by scanning the space of the theoretical strain $ \vec{h}(t)$ to construct the likelihood function $p(\vec{d}(t)|\vec{\theta}, H)$ for the source parameters $\vec{\theta}$ in the model $H$.
-This is the so-called matched filtering method, which aims to maximize the signal-to-noise ratio (SNR) given by \be \sup_{\vec{\theta}, t_0} \Re \int_{f_{\rm min}}^{f_{\rm max}}{\tilde{\vec{d}}(f) \cdot \tilde{\vec{h}}_{\vec{\theta}}^*(f) \over S_n(f)} e^{2\pi i f t_0} df \ee where the tilde quantity denotes its Fourier transform counterpart, and $S_n(f)$ is the power spectral density of the detector noise.
+where $\bm{n}(t)$ is the intrinsic detector's noise, which contaminates the intrinsic/theoretical strain $\bm{h}_{\bm{\vartheta}}(t)$ from the sources in the strain/mock data.
+We usually assume $\bm{n}(t)$ is a stationary Gaussian noise, though the deviation from this assumption is expected but shall be controllable.
+With such an assumption, one should fit the best fit of $\bm{d}(t)- \bm{h}_{\bm{\vartheta}}(t)$ to a Gaussian by scanning the space of the theoretical strain $ \bm{h}(t)$ to construct the likelihood function $p(\bm{d}(t)|\bm{\vartheta}, H)$ for the source parameters $\bm{\vartheta}$ in the model $H$.
+This is the so-called matched filtering method, which aims to maximize the signal-to-noise ratio (SNR) given by \be \sup_{\bm{\vartheta}, t_0} \Re \int_{f_{\rm min}}^{f_{\rm max}}{\tilde{\bm{d}}(f) \cdot \tilde{\bm{h}}_{\bm{\vartheta}}^*(f) \over S_n(f)} e^{2\pi i f t_0} df \ee where the tilde quantity denotes its Fourier transform counterpart, and $S_n(f)$ is the power spectral density of the detector noise.